 Tech support scams are a global problem, impacting people of all ages.
 It started with cold calls, with scammers pretending to be company employees fraudulently notifying people that they were victims of malware infections or other harmful attacks.
-This evolved into fake “pop-ups” displayed on people’s computers, again trying to convince them that something was wrong with their computers so the scammers could extract payment for “fixing” fake issues.
+This evolved into fake “pop-ups” displayed on people’s computers, again convincing them that something was wrong with their computers so the scammers could extract payment for “fixing” fake issues.

 - Three out of five consumers have encountered a tech support scam in the last 12 months.

 - One out of six consumers was tricked into continuing the fraud, often leading to victims losing hundreds of dollars to the fraudsters.